Exactuals/nashville-music-hackathon-2018/README.md

 |   5           |	7       |	9       |
 |   11          |	11      |	12      |

 Your solution must optimize memory consumption.
-An artificial memory constraint has been placed on the process so that all of the data cannot be loaded into memory.
+An artificial memory constraint of 100 MB has been placed on the process so that all of the data cannot be loaded into memory.

 ## Testing Your Results: